DavidChekrdzin/Titanic-Dataset-ML/README.md

 ## ⚙️ Installation
 1. Clone this repository
 2. Install dependencies:

                           Python 3.8+

                           pandas

                           numpy

                           scikit-learn

                           matplotlib

                           seaborn

-And a heatmap will be displayed showing prediction performance.
+A heatmap will be displayed showing prediction performance.